vkostyukov/vkostyukov.github.com/_posts/2014-02-01-finagle-your-fibonacci-calculation.markdown

 Good news here is that `BigInt` can be converted to the `String` (and vice versa) out-of-the box, so we can easily perform the conversion in one line.

 Now we're ready to setup our service that takes a Fibonacci calculator and delegates the clients' requests to it.
 Also, a bit of type conversions should be done here.
-The `FibonacciServie` can be treated as an _adapter_ of `FibonacciCalculator` to `Service` interface.
+The `FibonacciService` can be treated as an _adapter_ of `FibonacciCalculator` to `Service` interface.

 {% highlight scala %}
 class FibonacciService(calculator: FibonacciCalculator)